 According to a recent report from Reuters, first-time buying recently dipped 2 percent for one quarter early in 2018 but had been rising sharply for three straight years prior to that.

 “It’s a big category,” said Joel Schaub, vice president of mortgage lending at Guaranteed Rate, a Chicago-based mortgage company with lenders ranked in the top 10 across 12 states on Ask a Lender’s Best First-Time Homebuyer Lenders rankings.
 “There are a lot of different programs out there that appeal to them, everything from loans from government agencies to independent-label, first-time buyer programs.
 That’s a good thing, because of how many are out there looking to buy.”

-That dip earlier this year may only be temporary, too, as millennial demographics point toward an increase in young households for years to come.
+That dip earlier this year may only be temporary, too, as millennial demographics point toward an increase in young household for years to come.